 In my dream I felt a sharp itch on the side of my rib cage.
-When I reached to scratch I noticed the source was a wormlike lifeless creature that was leisurely nibbling away on my skin.
+When I reached to scratch I noticed the source was a wormlike lifeless creature that was leisurely snacking away on my skin.
 A painless uncomfortable sensation is what I felt, spreading from the surface of my skin, inwards and sideways in all directions.

 Then I tried, urgently, to pull out the lifeless wormlike thing.
 I believed this would end the itchiness and discomfort.
 But the wormlike figure reacted fast, it’s mouthlike end spreading like a gush of jet fuel on nylon all over my body.
-I kept pulling it off my skin but its reach already effortlessly clung all over my body like a cocktail of a wet tee shirt, lubricated latex and a kitchen cling foil.
+I kept pulling it off my skin but its reach already effortlessly clung all over my body like a cocktail of a wet tee shirt, lubricated latex and kitchen cling foil.

 I escalated my urgency to peel off the cocktail that had now engulfed every inch of my skin.
-Nothing was spared, even the difficult contours and folds and intrusions and extrusions that capitalism discovered clothing for.
+Nothing was spared, even the difficult contours and folds and intrusions and extrusions that capitalism invented clothing for.

 At once I arrested the wormlike figure in a good grip in an effort to peel off the clinging film off my skin.
 Then the film suddenly broke at my elbow where for the first time I realized it had been a constituent of my skin.
 I was left with a mass of film in my hand as I reacted to the shock of my now bleeding skin, painless at the point, on my elbow where the transparent film had broken.

 Then right before my eyes, scales, like those of fish or snakes or lizards started forming as if to instantly repair the bruised, bleeding skin.
-But the scales formed fast and moved in a frenzy to cover all the parts of my body that I had liberated and firm up those I had not reached yet.
+But the scales formed fast and moved in a frenzy to cover all parts of my body that I had liberated and firm up those I had not reached yet.

 Hurriedly, I pinched a yet to be scaled up portion of the cling film on my loins to launch a new liberation attempt and zone.
 It snapped quickly and bled, this time more viciously but still painlessly.
 My loins were attentive.
 But fearful.

-The two desolate fighters scampered and vanished before either could win the duel they seem to have promised their all until one was minced and dispensed of with.
+The two desolate fighters scampered and vanished before either could win or lose the duel they seem to have promised their all until one was minced and dispensed with.
 Is this what they always do in the loo when I’m away?
 Was this one a chance encounter or was it a sign?

-What if my loo is also an arthropoda gladiatorial arena although capitalism sells it to me as real estate square feet?
+What if my loo is also an arthropoda gladiatorial arena although capitalism sold it to me as real estate square feet?
 What if that’s the ruling party and the opposition in their arachnid forms roiling for access to public resources?
 Don’t they always stampede away to hide and reposition whenever citizens stumble upon them in the act?